leesjensen/masteryls/README.md

 1. Vite
 1. Basic React library
+1. Tailwind CSS
 1. Supabase for database and authentication

-This should make it so that I can host the whole thing as a static website
+This should make it so that I can host the whole thing as a static website and just host it on GitHub.

 ### Markdown support